mindPazi/LLM-Automation/README.md

 Currently implements:
 - Reading the last N commits from a Git repository
 - Searching for suspicious keywords in commit messages
+- Scanning file diffs for sensitive data in added lines
 - Generating JSON reports with the results

 ## Installation